Construction Fundamentals Core

 Prerequisite: Provisional Admission

 This course covers the introduction to a residential construction project from start to finish.
-Topics to include preparing to build, tools and equipment, building foundations, wood frame construction, completing the structure, finish carpentry and construction specialties.
+Topics to include preparing to build, tools and equipment, building foundations, wood frame construction, completing the structure, finish carpentry, construction specialties, and materials and fasteners used in the construction industry.

 COFC 1020 PROFESSIONAL TOOL